This post may contain affiliate links. Read my full disclosure here.

 - You are not allowed to legally (check your city ordinances), think space requirements, whether you’re allowed roosters etc.

 - A home is not set up for them yet.
 You will need a brooder set up with a heat lamp, electrolytes, feeding and watering system.
 You need a coop and run ready to go for when they are fully grown.
 These are all fairly simple to achieve, just make sure you’ve done all that first.
+Learn more about essential supplies needed for baby chicks.

 - No money budgeted or resources available for things like a chicken coop, run, feeders, waterers, heatlamps, chicken feed, bedding etc.